 Competent Persons Statement

-The information for the Victorian Projects as well as the DOM’s Hill, Marble Bar and Pear Creek Projects in Western Australia is based on information compiled by Mr Lance Govey, a competent person who is a Member of The Australasian Institute of Mining and Metallurgy.
-Mr Govey is an employee of BinEx Consulting who is engaged as the Exploration Manager for the Company.
-Mr Govey has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the ‘Australasian Code for Reporting of Exploration results, Mineral Resources and Ore Reserves’.
+The information for the Victorian Projects as well as the DOM’s Hill, Marble Bar and Pear Creek Projects in Western Australia is based on information compiled by Mr Lance Govey, a competent person who is a Member of the Australasian Institute of Mining and Metallurgy.
+Mr Govey is an employee of BinEx Consulting who is engaged as the Exploration Manager WA for the Company.
+Mr Govey has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’.
 Mr Govey consents to the inclusion in this document of the matters based on his information in the form and context in which it appears.

 The information in this release relating to the exploration data for the Mallina West and Ashburton Gold Projects is based on information compiled by Mr Matthew Rolfe, a competent person who is a Member of The Australasian Institute of Geoscientists.
 Mr Rolfe is an employee of Kalamazoo Resources Ltd and is engaged as Exploration Manager – Ashburton Gold Project for the Company.
 Mr Rolfe has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’.
 Mr Rolfe consents to the inclusion in this document of the matters based on his information in the form and context in which it appears.